-Constant noise in the head rarely indicates a serious health problem, but it sure can be annoying.
+Constant noise in the head -- such as ringing in the ears -- rarely indicates a serious health problem, but it sure can be annoying.
 Here's how to minimize it.

 Tinnitus (pronounced tih-NITE-us or TIN-ih-tus) is sound in the head with no external source.
 For many, it's a ringing sound, while for others, it's whistling, buzzing, chirping, hissing, humming, roaring, or even shrieking.
 (To get an idea of what people with tinnitus hear, go to www.ata.org/sounds-of-tinnitus.)
 The sound may seem to come from one ear or both, from inside the head, or from a distance.
 It may be constant or intermittent, steady or pulsating.